julelang/manual/src/common-concepts/variables.md

 ---

-Additionally, if you have a tuple expression and want to ignore all expressions with ignore identifier, you do not need to write ignore identifier for each expression individually.
+Additionally, if you have a tuple expression and want to ignore all expressions with an ignore identifier, you do not need to write ignore identifier for each expression individually.
 You can ignore the entire tuple expression by using a single ignore identifier.

 For example:
 ```jule